13 Incredible Ways to Make Time for Your Spouse

 You Need to Make Time for Your Spouse

 We all know the importance of making time for your spouse.
-Spending quality time with your spouse strengthens the marriage.
-And yet we find it difficult to do it because we are too busy trying to make money, or trying to satisfy one pleasure or another.
+Spending quality time with your spouse strengthens the marriage, yet we find it difficult to do it because we are too busy trying to make money or trying to chase other pleasure or another.